danielcovill/CurrentWeather/README.md

 Layout changes
 Fix bug causing failure in first weather load
 Add current temp in addition to current day min/max temps
+## 1.0.5
+Add option to set background to a gradient determined by the time of day